alfredapp/gallery-edits/workflows/alfredapp/wayback-when/readme.md

 ![Open wayback machine](images/wayback.png)

-* <kbd>↩</kbd> Open page. if no snapshot exists, fallback to the action in the Workflow’s Configuration.
+* <kbd>↩</kbd> Open page.
+If no snapshot exists, fallback to the action in the Workflow’s Configuration.
 * <kbd>⌘</kbd><kbd>↩</kbd> Show all snapshots.
 * <kbd>⌥</kbd><kbd>↩</kbd> Force fallback.